danielaparker/jsoncons/doc/md/Classes/json.md

     bool is<X> const noexcept
 If the type `X` is integral, returns `true` if the json value is integral and within the range of the type `X`, `false` otherwise.
-If the type `X` is floating point, returns `true` if the json value is of floating point and within the range of the template type, `false` otherwise.
+If the type `X` is floating point, returns `true` if the json value is floating point and within the range of the type `X`, `false` otherwise.

     bool is<string_type> const noexcept
 Returns `true` if the json value is of string type, `false` otherwise.